lwileczek/jekyll-now/_posts/2018-08-21-Density-Based-Spatial-Clustering-of-Applications-with-Noise-(DBSCAN).md

 ```

 # Examples
-We are going to test our algorithm on the following to patters: half-moons and
+We are going to test our algorithm on the following two patters: half-moons and
 circle in a circle.

 ![sklearn.dataset.make_moons](/images/raw_moons.png)